-InPlace is the cloud based placement system used by USQ to allocate and manage clinical placements.
-Once you enroll in a subject for your course, an InPlace file is automatically created for you within 24 hours.
-You can then log in using the above link and your USQ log in and password.
+InPlace is the cloud-based placement system used by UniSQ to allocate and manage clinical placements.
+Once you enrol in a subject for your course, an InPlace file is automatically created for you within 24 hours.
+You can then log in using the above link and your UniSQ log in and password.
 There is also a link on the NUR:PPHub.

-- All of your mandatory documents must be uploaded on InPlace - Any other placement related activities e.g. preferences, special consideration requests, facility expressions of interest, accommodation and clinical bursary applications, are all done through InPlace - ✤ Your placement allocation details will be found on InPlace when these are released - Your orientation information will mostly be available through InPlace two weeks before your placement starts - Your placement status will be seen as 'confirmed' on InPlace.
+- ♦ All your mandatory documents must be uploaded on InPlace. - Any other placement related activities e.g. preferences, special consideration requests, facility expressions of interest and accommodation are all done through InPlace. - ♦ Your placement allocation details will be found on InPlace when these are released. - ♦ Your orientation information will be available via InPlace two weeks before your placement starts. - Your placement status will be seen as 'confirmed' on InPlace.
 Once it is completed, this will be changed to 'completed' as a bulk process once or twice per year.
-This status has nothing to do with your grades or graduation eligibility so you will not be affected if it is not updated as soon as you complete the placement
+This status has nothing to do with your grades or graduation eligibility so you will not be affected if it is not updated as soon as you complete the placement.